xak2000/nomad/website/source/guides/operating-a-job/failure-handling-strategies/restart.html.md

   a specific interval.
 ---

-# Restart Stanza
+# Restart Block

-To enable restarting a failed task on the node it is running on, the task group can be annotated with configurable options using the [`restart` stanza][restart].
+To enable restarting a failed task on the node it is running on, the task group can be annotated with configurable options using the [`restart` block][restart].
 Nomad will restart the failed task up to `attempts` times within a provided `interval`.
 Operators can also choose whether to keep attempting restarts on the same node, or to fail the task so that it can be rescheduled on another node, via the `mode` parameter.

-We recommend setting mode to `fail` in the restart stanza to allow rescheduling the task on another node.
+We recommend setting mode to `fail` in the restart block to allow rescheduling the task on another node.

 ## Example